 Where it is clear that an investigation by the police or children's social care services is unnecessary, or the strategy discussion or initial evaluation decides that is the case, the LADO should discuss the next steps with the case manager.
 In those circumstances, the options open to the school or college depend on the nature and circumstances of the allegation and the evidence and information available.
 This will range from taking no further action to dismissal or a decision not to use the person's services in future.
-Suspension should not be the default position: an individual should be suspended only if there is no reasonable alternative.
+Suspension should not be the default position: an individual should be suspended only if there is no reasonable alternative, and in consultation the Operational Directo, Gemma Mann and Safeguarding